PCSX2/pcsx2-net-www/docs/shortcodes.md

 If you'd like to learn about shortcodes more indepth, or learn how to make your own, see the following - https://gohugo.io/content-management/shortcodes/

+If you use VSCode, the repo comes with snippets for the shortcodes to make writing articles hopefully that much more easier

 Arguments in bold are required

 - [img-cmp-slider](#img-cmp-slider)